Best Beaches In Manuel Antonio

 Reasons to Visit

 Playa Espadilla also has a variety of small shops and restaurants, and local vendors wander up and down the strip.
-Sip on coconut water, snag a refreshing snow cone for a cooling afternoon treat or pick up a souvenir to remember your stay in Manuel Antonio.
+Sip on coconut water (pipa), snag a refreshing snow cone (granizado) as an afternoon treat, or pick up a souvenir to remember your stay in Manuel Antonio.

 For vacationers who love the social experience of a public beach, Playa Espadilla is a perfect setting.
 From delicious local food to public bathrooms, everything you could need is within walking distance, making Playa Espadilla particularly lovely for a day-long beach visit.